mwielgoszewski/www.tssci-security.com/archives/2007/03/31/thinking-of-exporting-classified-material-think-again.rst

 -  Sending or transporting hardware, software, or technical data out of the U.S. in any manner (e.g. hand-carry, web, courier, visually)
--  Disclosing or transferring technical data to a foreign person by any means whether in the U.S. or abroad (¢â‚¬Ådeemed export¢â‚¬?)
+-  Disclosing or transferring technical data to a foreign person by any means whether in the U.S. or abroad ("deemed export")
 -  Release to a U.S. citizen employed by a foreign company, including non-incorporated branches
 -  Providing technical support/service on behalf of or for the benefit